 As a long-term, fundamental value-oriented investor, we may adjust our investment strategy as we react to evolving market dynamics.
 We believe there are enduring opportunities within our target investments that present attractive, risk-adjusted returns.
 However, as economic and business cycles develop, we may expand and/or adjust our investment strategy and target investments to capitalize on various investment opportunities.
-At time, we may prioritize maintaining higher liquidity and lower leverage to provide us with more flexibility to actively manage our portfolio and our balance sheet, depending on the market conditions.
-We believe that our well-diversified portfolio and flexible investment strategy will allow us to actively adapt to changing market conditions and generate attractive, long-term risk-adjusted returns for our stockholders in a variety of environments.
+We believe that our well-diversified portfolio and flexible investment strategy will allow us to actively adapt to changing market conditions and generate attractive, long-term returns for our stockholders in a variety of environments.

-Portfolio and Capitalization Snapshot
+Portfolio and Capitalization Snapshot(1)

-- Broadly diversified 100% loan portfolio comprised of 90 discrete investments totaling \$3.6 billion in commitments and \$3.4 billion outstanding balance - 99% senior loans with an average commitment of \$37 million and a weighted average stabilized LTV(1) of 62.9% and yield(1) of 8.4% - Capitalized with approximately \$1 billion of equity and a well-balanced funding profile with 60% non-mark-to-market borrowings and moderate leverage of 2.3x debt-to-equity(1) - (1) See definition in the Appendix
+- Broadly diversified 100% loan portfolio comprised of 73 discrete investments totaling \$2.9 billion in commitments and \$2.7 billion outstanding principal balance - 99% senior loans with an average commitment of \$37 million, a weighted average stabilized LTV of 63.6% and yield(2) of 8.3% - Capitalized with approximately \$0.9 billion of equity and a well-balanced funding profile with approximately 56% non-mark-to-market borrowings, moderate leverage of 2.1x debt-to-equity(2) and no remaining corporate debt maturities - (1) All information as of December 31, 2023 - (2) See definition in the Appendix